markwoodhall/clj-ravendb/README.md

 ```

-When this endpoint is used to (load-documents) or (query-index) if the master is down then one of the replications will be used.
+When this client is used to (load-documents) or (query-index) if the master is down then one of the replications will be used.

 ###  Master Only Write

-If you've created an endpoint that supports replication by default write operations will only go to the master, you can change this behaviour using the following:
+If you've created a client that supports replication by default write operations will only go to the master, you can change this behaviour using the following:

 ```
 #!clojure

-(def endpoint (endpoint "http://localhost:8080" "northwind" {:replicated? true :master-only-write? false}))
+(def northwind (client "http://localhost:8080" "northwind" {:replicated? true :master-only-write? false}))

 ```

-The endpoint will be represented by a map that looks like:
+The client will be represented by a map that looks like:

 ```
 #!clojure